-PDF is the most common e-book format in electronic scholarly publishing.
-While PDF does not allow for the greater functionality offered by e-book readers and other mobile devices, most readers and devices can accomodate it.
+PDF is the most common ebook format in electronic scholarly publishing.
+While PDF does not allow for the greater functionality offered by ebook readers and other mobile devices, most readers and devices can accommodate it.

 Calibre, an e-book management software, can help in converting PDF's (or other formats) to new formats when needed.

 There are over twenty different types of ebook formats other than PDF.
 Some of the most widely used are listed below.